UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 - Network switches supporting surveillance traffic

-- Lithium and lead-acid battery options
+- Lithium and lead-acid options to match each application

 - Compact designs for classrooms and shallow racks